 - A periodic extra child support payment.
 To determine a periodic extra payment review the frequency and the amount of child support, as shown on Child Support Terms (Form 1760), or the Key Information Delivery System (KIDS).

 Consider all non-earmarked support payments made by an absent parent(s), including payments from an alleged father and payments made by military allotment.

-- If the only change in case circumstances for the month being examined is the receipt of, or increase in, non-earmarked child support paid to HFS, the reason for cancellation is the receipt of or increase in support from the absent parent.
+- when the only change in case circumstances for the month being examined is the receipt of, or increase in, non-earmarked child support paid to HFS,

-- If there is a change in circumstances in addition to the initial or increased non-earmarked child support received by HFS, make a determination of eligibility with no consideration given to the child support.
+- when there is a change in circumstances in addition to the initial or increased non-earmarked child support received by HFS, and

-- If the amount of the non-earmarked child support paid to HFS does not change but a change in circumstances causes ineligibility, stop benefits using the correct TAR for the change in circumstances.
-The benefit unit is not eligible for a medical extension.
-Determine eligibility for Medical.
+- when the amount of the non-earmarked child support paid to HFS does not change but another change in circumstances causes ineligibility.